department-of-veterans-affairs/vagov-content/pages/careers-employment/veteran-resources.md

 [VA for Vets](https://www.vaforvets.va.gov/) The Veteran Employment Services Office's (VESO) site helps Veterans and Servicemembers transitioning to civilian life find a job.

 [The National Resource Directory](https://nrd.gov/) provides links to employment resources across all government agencies.

+[Veterans Opportunity to Work](https://www.benefits.va.gov/vow/) Under this program Veterans can get access to education and training services and help with transitioning to civilian life.